 A9: Results Team submission

-In this assignment, we use Google Analytics to run online A/B testing that you planned out in previous assignments.
-We statistically analyze our data.
-We interpret our results and use our interpretation to guide final changes to our prototypes.
-We reflect on the validity of our experiment.
-We settle on our prototype's branding, and finalize our aesthetics to reflect the essence of our design.
-We continue to update our dev plan, identifying new stretch goals that we might not have time for.
+In this assignment, use Google Analytics to run an online A/B experiment that you planned out.
+Statistically analyze the data.
+Interpret the results to guide final design changes.
+Reflect on the validity of our experiment.
+Settle on our prototype's branding, and finalize our aesthetics to reflect the essence of our design.
+Update our dev plan, identifying new stretch goals that we may not have time for.